 First, Trump ran on the premise that immigrants are “taking American jobs.”
 (In fact, robots are taking American jobs, and they will continue to do so.)
 Trump recently signed an executive order that would make it more difficult for Indians to obtain H-1 visas, which are highly sought after and comprise an important source of remittance revenue in India.
 Modi, in response, urged Washington to keep an open mind on admitting skilled Indian workers, as the Hindustan Times reported.

 Second, Trump’s anti-Muslim vitriol may have been greeted enthusiastically by some Hindus, but racists in the United States have also assaulted Hindus and Sikhs.
 Many Indians now fear for their safety and are reconsidering working and studying in the United States.
 More recently, Trump snubbed India when he suggested that India’s commitment to the Paris climate accord was motivated by financial incentives rather than dedication to decelerating climate change.
-India’s Foreign Minister, Sushma Swaraj, retorted that "anyone who says we have I reject that as baseless.”
+India’s Foreign Minister, Sushma Swaraj, retorted that "anyone who says we have signed Paris because of the lure of money, I reject that as baseless.”